 The costs of providing various programs and support services have been summarized on a functional basis in the consolidated statement of activities and changes in net assets and in the consolidated statement of functional expenses.
-Accordingly, certain expenses have been allocated among the programs and supporting services based on management's best estimates of time and effort.
-Remaining expenses are allocated based on salary allocation.
+Accordingly, salaries, food, professional services, supplies, occupancy, utilities, insurance, repairs and maintenance, interest and bank fees have been allocated among the programs and supporting services based on management's best estimates of time and effort.
+Fundraising and bad debt are allocated using the direct method.
+Depreciation expenses is allocated based off square footage.
+Payroll taxes and employee benefit expenses are allocated based on salary allocation.